Eligibility Requirements – Wisconsin State Residency

 If the person had more than one qualifying term of service, at least one term of service must have met the residency requirements for the purpose of establishing eligibility.

-The Wisconsin GI Bill requires the veteran to have been considered a Wisconsin resident at the time of entry onto active service.
+The Wisconsin GI Bill requires the veteran to have been considered a Wisconsin resident at the time of entry onto active service or who have established and maintained status as a Wisconsin resident for at least 5 consecutive years immediately preceding the beginning of any semester or session.

 The Wisconsin Veterans & Surviving Spouses Property Tax Credit requires the veteran to have been considered a Wisconsin resident at the time of entry into active service OR the veteran had been considered a resident of Wisconsin for any consecutive 5-year period after entry into that service.